junglesta/wherenodoctor/__LAB/chapters/additional-informations.md

 There is also danger of severe bleeding during excision.
 The child can die in a few minutes.
 Act quickly.
 Wash away the clots to find the exact point where the blood is coming from and press on it firmly for 5 minutes.
 If bleeding continues, keep pressing the bleeding spot while you carry the child to a health worker or doctor for help.
 Watch for signs of shock (see page 77) and infection.

-# SPECIAL CARE FOR SMALL, EARLY, AND UNDERWEIGHT BABIES—‘KANGAROOING’
+# SPECIAL CARE FOR SMALL, EARLY, AND UNDERWEIGHT BABIES‘KANGAROOING’

 A baby who is born very small (weighs less than 2 1⁄2 kg. or 5 pounds) will need special care.
 If possible, take the baby to a health post or hospital.
 In the hospital, these babies are often kept warm and protected in a special temperature–controlled box called an incubator.
 However, for a baby who is basically healthy, a mother can often provide similar warmth and protection by ‘kangarooing’ the baby: